beppu/mad-scientists-lab/ta/exchanges/README.md

 The code under `exchanges/` is responsible for the following.

-* Realtime candle retrieval.
+* Realtime Candle Retrieval
-* Order execution
+* Order Execution
+* Exchange Event Notification

 ## Candle Retrieval

-If possible, an exchange's WebSocket API should be used to fetch high resolution candles (1m or less) and prepare it the data pipeline that does candle aggregation, indicator calculation, and strategy execution.
+If possible, an exchange's WebSocket API should be used to fetch high resolution candles (1m or less) and prepare the data pipeline that does candle aggregation, indicator calculation, and strategy execution.

 ## Order Execution

 Orders are returned by strategy functions as inert JavaScript objects that have a flat structure.
+The following order types are the bare minimum a driver has to implement.

 ### Market Orders